razisamuely/MoonActive/README.md

 we will make two predictions - one with treatment = 2 and another with treatment = 10
 7. We will then select the treatment with the higher predicted price as the assigned treatment for that data point.

+## Farther research
+Please note that this is a first and short iteration, and its main goal is to prove the concept.
+Given this, there is a lot of room for improvement and further research.
+Some things that could be added include:

+Using addtional feature selection process, such as SHAP, regularization penalties, and others Bigger Grid search to optimize model parameters Comparison with other ml models such as regression, loightGBM etc Further EDA to uncover more insights from the data Deep dive into the differences between the results of the test and train sets Testing the statistics of the results, such as the mean, max errors and median Data enrichment by: Featuer creation and features from external sources Plotting the error against time
+Adding a histogram of errors for better visualization.

+## Cdoe structur
+Please note that the code for this project is not written in classes as is typically done.
+Instead, the code is organized in a procedural manner for simplicity and ease of understanding.